Andy Borregales: Professional career

 Borregales was selected by the New England Patriots with the 182nd pick in the sixth round of the 2025 NFL draft.
-He was the first kicker taken in the draft.
+He was the first kicker taken in the draft and became the fourth Venezuelan born NFL player, along with fellow placekickers Alan Pringle, Pat Ragusa, and Borregales' elder brother José.
 During preseason, Borregales beat out John Parker Romo for the starting kicking job.